contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-and-ruby.md

 ## Conclusion

-With this basic guide, you should be able to start using Contentful within your Ruby Applications.
+With this basic guide, you should be able to start using Contentful within your Ruby applications.

 You can read about the library in more detail on our [contentful.rb GitHub][1].

-Do you like building Static Sites?
+Do you like building static sites?
 Maybe you can check how to build static sites using Contentful with [Middleman][2] or [Jekyll][9].

-You can also check out how to get your Spaces started with a single command using [Contentful Bootstrap][3].
+You can also check out how to get your spaces started with a single command using [Contentful Bootstrap][3].

 [1]: https://github.com/contentful/contentful.rb
 [2]: https://github.com/contentful/contentful_middleman_examples